 Google Job Ads provides a wealth of strategic opportunities for recruitment tech partners and the employers that leverage them.
 Particularly for programmatic job advertising, Google Job Ads provides a new and powerful lever for programmatic partners to pull: the ability to make key spending decisions regarding sponsored job ad placement on Google allows programmatic partners to maximize ad spend and further optimize client campaign strategy and performance.
 The unique value of programmatic technology will become apparent now more than ever to help companies ensure they are using their recruitment ad spend efficiently on what is sure to be an expensive inventory.
 Alternatively, the emergence of Google Job Ads may bring into question the necessity for companies to have multiple agencies managing ad spend on Google, as it may be more efficient for brands to consolidate their media strategy under one agency.

 Companies can also leverage programmatic partners to safeguard against the impact that changes coming from Google or any other publisher might have on their hiring campaigns.
 As the industry potentially shifts in reaction to Google Job Ads availability, a programmatic strategy helps ensure that budget allocation is data-driven and optimized for an employer’s specific hiring needs.

 Google Job Ads have the potential to be a significant development within the recruitment industry.
-Employers must adapt to the changes brought about by Google’s job platform and ensure their recruitment marketing efforts are optimized for maximum reach and performance.
-As the job market becomes more competitive, employers will need to take a more strategic approach to recruitment marketing and use data analytics to determine which publishers are delivering the best results.
+Employers and staffing agencies must adapt to the changes brought about by Google’s job platform and ensure their recruitment marketing efforts are optimized for maximum reach and performance.
+As the job market becomes more competitive, employers and staffing agencies will need to take a more strategic approach to recruitment marketing and use data analytics to determine which publishers are delivering the best results.